Back to All Guides

 Inspect Gas Connections

 Visually inspect the gas supply line and all fittings for corrosion or damage.
-You can check for leaks by applying a soapy water solution to connections — bubbles indicate a gas leak.
+You can check for leaks by applying a soapy solution to connections — bubbles indicate a gas leak.
 If you find any leaks, turn off the gas supply immediately and call a Professional HVAC technician.
 Do not attempt to tighten gas fittings yourself unless you have proper training.

-Tankless HVAC Maintenance
+Unitless HVAC Maintenance

-Descaling is critical in North Carolina's hard water
+Descaling is critical in North Carolina's humidity-related

 Why Descaling Matters

-Tankless Descaling Process
+Unitless Descaling Process

 1

-Shut Off Power and Water
+Shut Off Power

 2